-SAS anaesthetists are a diverse group of doctors providing substantial anaesthetic service.
+SAS anaesthetists are a diverse group of doctors providing substantial anaesthetic services.
 Many are happy with their job, but some are not.
-We need to explore the dissatisfaction by further conversation with colleagues and identify specifics that the College can address directly or through influence with other agencies.
+We need to explore this dissatisfaction through further conversations with colleagues, and, identify specifics that the College can address directly or through its influence with other agencies.
 This is ongoing work throughout the College via the relevant committees.

 An SAS post should be seen as an attractive career option for those who leave training through choice or due to failure to progress.
 There are some very good anaesthetists who struggle with exams.
-They must feel that a satisfying career is still available to them in the specialty, with alternative ways of developing and making a contribution.
+They must feel that a satisfying career is still available to them within the specialty, with alternative ways of developing and making a contribution.

 It is vital that the NHS continues to recruit foreign graduates and incorporate them successfully into the anaesthetic workforce.
 This is supported by the annual RCoA 'New to the NHS' Day.
-These doctors need support with mentoring, educational supervision and comprehensive induction.
-There will be examples of excellent practice which we would like to hear about.
+These doctors often need support with mentoring, educational supervision and comprehensive induction.
+There will be examples of excellent practice in these areas which we would like to hear about.